 George carries on the tradition of excellence for which Scheerer is known.
 Under his leadership Scheerer Bearing has continued to grow.
 In 1993 he designed and oversaw a major expansion at the Horsham facility and in 2014 developed and led the addition of a new facility in Willow Grove, PA that houses corporate offices, warehouse and a manufacturing plant for large ball and roller bearings over 25 inches in diameter.

-After graduating from Villanova University in 2006 with a finance degree, Peter Rymar became the third generation to joined the business.
+After graduating from Villanova University in 2006 with a finance degree, Peter Rymar became the third generation to join the business.
 Peter has held multiple positions in the company and is now the GM and Executive Vice President.
 He is leading Scheerer towards digital transformation, innovation and globalization.